How to Use Targeting in a Media Buying Campaign

 There are many ad networks which have handy traffic estimators for keywords.

-These show you the amount of traffic for each selected keyword in a specific country, device, or operating system.
+These show you the volume of traffic for each selected keyword in a specific country, device, or operating system.

 Wondering how to come up with ideas for awesome keywords?